The (Ever-Growing) Glossary of Photographic Terms

 Exposure describes the amount of light that reaches the camera sensor or film.
 Exposure is a term that is also used to describe the action of taking a photograph, eg. the photographer made an exposure.

 A flash is a device used in photography to produce a brief burst of light to illuminate a dark scene and freeze moving subjects.
 Battery-operated speedlights are attached to a camera, providing the ability to comfortably handhold the camera while achieving a more balanced exposure.
-Battery or mains-powered monolights are more powerful than speedlights but are less portable and a pack-and-head system is the bulkiest flash option, but they are the most powerful and offer the fastest recycle speeds.
+Battery or mains-powered monolights are more powerful than speedlights but are less portable.
+A pack-and-head system is the bulkiest flash option, but they are the most powerful and offer the fastest recycle speeds.

 Flash Sync Speed